MicrosoftDocs/azure-reference-other/stream-analytics-docs/collect-azure-stream-analytics.md

 GROUP BY Tumbling(second, 10)
 ```

-Collect sums of `a` and `b` fields of the input events within 10 second window.
+Collect the sums of the `a` and `b` fields of the input events within a 10 second window.

 ```SQL
 SELECT Collect(a + b) AS allab